Laurea in Lettere, Universita’ di Firenze, Florence, Italy

 Kyle Miller is the Architecture Program Director at Syracuse University Florence, Assistant Professor at Syracuse University School of Architecture, and Co-Founder of Possible Mediums.
 His design research has been supported by the Graham Foundation for Advanced Studies in the Fine Arts and has been included in the Possible Mediums and AIA Emerging Professionals exhibitions.
 His writing has been published in Pidgin, Project, Offramp, PLAT, Fresh Punches, and the Journal for Architectural Education.
 Miller previously taught at the University of Kentucky College of Design and the University of California – Los Angeles Department of Architecture and Urban Design, and worked professionally in Milwaukee, Los Angeles, and most recently for Ben van Berkel and Caroline Bos with UNStudio in Amsterdam.
 He is a graduate of the University of Michigan Taubman College of Architecture and Urban Planning and the University of California – Los Angeles Department of Architecture and Urban Design, where he earned his professional degree and was awarded the AIA Henry Adams Medal and Certificate.

-Jonathan Nelson is a specialist in Italian painting and sculpture in the late fifteenth and early sixteenth centuries, with specific interests in patronage and the representation of women.
-His books include The Patron’s Payoff: Economic Frameworks for Conspicuous Commissions in Renaissance Italy (2008), monographic studies on Filippino Lippi (2004), Leonardo da Vinci (2007), and Plautilla Nelli (2008, 2000), and exhibition catalogs including Robert Mapplethorpe (2009), Botticelli and Filippino (2004), and Venus and Cupid: Michelangelo and the New Ideal of Beauty (2002).
-Prof. Nelson has been teaching art history for Syracuse University Florence since 1994 and offers both undergraduate and graduate courses.
+Jonathan Nelson has published extensively on Italian painting and sculpture in the late fifteenth and early sixteenth centuries, with specific interests in patronage and the representation of women.
+His books include The Patron’s Payoff: Economic Frameworks for Conspicuous Commissions in Renaissance Italy (2008), monographic studies on Filippino Lippi (Electa, 2004), Leonardo da Vinci (2007), and Plautilla Nelli (2008, 2000); he also co-curated exhibition catalogs on Robert Mapplethorpe: Perfection in Form (2009), Botticelli and Filippino (2004), and Venus and Cupid: Michelangelo and the New Ideal of Beauty (2002).
+He is currently writing a monograph on Filippino Lippi: Problem Solving in Renaissance Art for Reaktion Books, and co-organizing a workshop on “Bad Reception: Negative Reactions to Italian Renaissance Art” at the Kunsthistorisches Institut in Florenz.

 Sean Nelson’s research and teaching interests focus on cross-cultural dialogue between Early Modern Florence and the Islamic lands, predominantly the Mamluk Sultanate and the Ottoman Empire.
 He has received research fellowships and grants from the Kunsthistorisches Institute in Florence; the Max-Planck Institute for the History of Science in Berlin; the Getty Foundation, Los Angeles as a fellow of “Connecting Art Histories”; the USC-Early Modern Studies Institute at the Huntington Library, San Marino; the Research Center for Anatolian Civilizations, Koç University, Istanbul, co-sponsored by the Harvard Center for Renaissance Studies, Villa I Tatti, Florence; and the Centre for Research in the Arts, Social Societies, and Humanities at the University of Cambridge (CRASSH).
 He has published essays on the collection of Islamic spoils in The Grand Ducal Medici and the Levant: Interlacing Cultures from Florence to the Eastern Mediterranean (1532-1743) (Brepols, 2016) and the forthcoming Pisa: The Eccentric City (ETS Editrice).
 He is also a contributor to the Marie Curie sponsored project Reading the Inventory: The Possessions of the Portuguese Merchant-Banker Emmanuel Ximenez (1562-1632) in Antwerp to be accompanied by a forthcoming book (University of Chicago Press).